wisepythagoras/honeyshell-coreutils/README.md

 ## License

-Although the license for the source code is GNU GPL v3, I prohibit the use of the code herein to be used in training of any kind of AI model.
+Although the license for the source code is GNU GPL v3, I prohibit the use of the code herein for the training of any kind of AI model.